 - 2 teaspoons vegetable shortening or coconut oil

-- Using a 1 teaspoon cookie scoop (or two teaspoons), scoop individual balls and place onto the parchment paper.
+- Mix together peanut butter, confectioner's sugar, butter, vanilla extract and salt with an electric mixer until well combined.
+Using a 1 tablespoon cookie scoop, scoop individual balls and place onto the parchment paper.
 Place in freezer for 15 minutes to harden.

-- Melt chocolate chips and shortening together in microwave for 1½ - 2 minutes at 70 % power.
+- Melt chocolate chips and shortening or coconut oil together in microwave for 1½ - 2 minutes at 50 % power.

 - Store in an airtight container.